rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 + In-App Messaging Dashboard Sign Up(page is coming soon.)

 ## <a name="changelog"></a> Changelog

+### 6.0.0 (in-progress)
+* SDKCF-4151: **Breaking Changes:**
+  - Renamed method for providing access token in `UserInfoProvider` interface class from `provideRaeToken` to `provideAccessToken`.
+  - Removed `provideRakutenId` method for Rakuten Id in `UserInfoProvider` interface class from `provideRaeToken` to `provideAccessToken`.
+Please use `provideUserId` for specific user targeting.
+  - All the methods in `UserInfoProvider` class are optional for Kotlin class implementing the interface.

 ### 5.0.0 (2021-09-10)
 * SDKCF-4071: **Breaking Change:** Added new method for providing id tracking identifier in `UserInfoProvider` interface class.